ycatsh/boring-fox/README.md

     AboutNewTab.newTabURL = newTabURL;
     } catch(e){Cu.reportError(e);} // report errors in the Browser Console
     ```
-    make sure to put the path of the index.html file in your `startpage` folder.

-3. Change homepage under firefox settings to 'Custom URLs' and paste in the path.
+3. Change homepage under Firefox settings to 'Custom URLs' and paste in the path.

 4. Restart Firefox.